hyosung11/Launch-School/Courses/journal.md

 11:18 I finished Assignment 6.
 Practice Problems: Subtyping with Classes.

 12:17 I feel tired and not able to concentrate on refactoring the RPS game from factory functions to constructors and prototypes right now.
 We will eat soon.
 I feel like I have been eating all morning.
 I am reading "The Quick and the Dead" by Pavel and enjoying it.
 Maybe I work at a sports performance company?

+16:24 Attended the Coding Career Session and it was good.

+16:39 Working on converting the RPS from factory functions to constructors and prototypes.